How the Pandemic Will Improve Relationships

 Either way, the pandemic has shown us that it can both bring couples together and drive them apart, as the recent trend of “Covidivorces” has demonstrated.
 Quarantine has made it mandatory to be yourself, and we think that’s a good thing.

 Slowing down and re-exploring courtship

 With social distancing guidelines in place, both singles and couples can take the opportunity to re-explore courtship.
 Coronavirus has slowed things down and transformed the dating scene back to a pre-hookup culture era, when we got to know someone as a person before we got to know their body.

 Consider the love letters your grandparents might've written to each other.
 Conversations create lasting bonds and ensure that the other person is attracted to you for who you really are.

 There doesn’t always have to be a fiery spark when a new relationship is blossoming — sometimes it's ok to let that romance develop in a slow burn, which means there’s a better chance of something developing into a long-term relationship.
 Whatever happened to wooing?

 Pursuing connection beyond physical chemistry

-Whether it’s to a temporary fling or a spouse of many years, revealing your deepest thoughts and vulnerabilities to a partner can be just as intimate as kissing or exploring each other in bed.
+Whether it’s to a temporary fling or a spouse of many years, revealing your deepest thoughts and vulnerabilities to a partner can be just as intimate as physical chemistry - kissing or exploring each other in bed.
 This established openness and trust are the pillars of a sturdy relationship.

 This time lets us clear away all the excess noise and artificial facades.
 It allows us to take a beat to think about what really matters, which is something we’ve all desperately needed in the bustle of daily life.